-(1) The grant date fair value of the restricted stock unit awards was based on the closing price of the Company's common stock on the grant date, computed in accordance with FASB ASC Topic 718 and excluding the effects of estimated forfeitures.

-(2) Amounts reported represent the aggregate grant date fair value of the stock options granted in the applicable year computed in accordance with FASB ASC Topic 718, which excludes the effects of estimated forfeitures.
-For a complete description of the assumptions made in determining the valuation, please refer to (i) Note 11 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2015 and (ii) similar footnotes to our audited financial statements in our annual reports on Form 10-K for prior years when the awards were granted.

-(3) As noted in the Compensation Discussion and Analysis above, 50% of the equity awards granted to the NEOs in 2013, 2014 and 2015 were performancebased and vest only to the extent a specified performance-based vesting condition is satisfied.
+- (1) The grant date fair value of the RSU awards was based on the closing price of the Company's common stock on the grant date, computed in accordance with FASB ASC Topic 718 and excluding the effects of estimated forfeitures. - (2) Amounts reported represent the aggregate grant date fair value of the stock options granted in the applicable year computed in accordance with FASB ASC Topic 718, which excludes the effects of estimated forfeitures.
+For a complete description of the assumptions made in determining the valuation, please refer to (i) Note 11 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2018 and (ii) similar footnotes to our audited financial statements in our annual reports on Form 10-K for prior years when the awards were granted. - (3) As noted in the Compensation Discussion and Analysis above, 50% of the annual equity awards granted to the NEOs in 2016, 2017 and 2018 were performance-based and vest only to the extent a specified performance-based vesting condition is satisfied within 5 years of grant.
 If the performance-based vesting condition is satisfied, then the performance-based equity awards also remain subject to a time-based vesting requirement.
-The amounts reported in the "Stock Awards" and "Option Awards" column of the table for 2013, 2014 and 2015 above include the grant date fair value of performance-based restricted stock units and stock options, as applicable for the year, based on the probable outcome (determined as of the grant date in accordance with generally accepted accounting principles) of the performance-based conditions applicable to the awards.
-The probable grant date fair value for these awards was determined assuming that the underlying performance-based vesting condition would be achieved.
+The amounts reported in the "Stock Awards" and "Option Awards" column of the table for 2016, 2017 and 2018 include the grant date fair value of performance-based RSUs and stock options, as applicable for the year, based on the probable outcome (determined as of the grant date in accordance with generally accepted accounting principles) of the performance-based conditions applicable to the awards.
+The probable grant date fair value for these awards was determined assuming that the underlying performance-based vesting condition would be achieved. - (4) Amounts reported for 2016, 2017 and 2018 represent amounts earned under the Incentive Compensation Plan for that year or, for Mr. Robin, under his amended and restated offer letter effective as of December 1, 2008. - (5) Includes (i) \$36,641 for local ground transportation and accommodations, (ii) tax reimbursements of \$31,150 for local ground transportation, (iii) life insurance premiums of \$24,392, and (iv) a \$6,000

-- (4) Amounts reported for 2014 include stock option grants related to the 2013 performance year awarded in February 2014 for Messrs.
-Robin, Nicholson, Doberstein and Labrucherie; stock option grants related to the 2014 performance year were awarded in December 2014 for all NEOs; and a new-hire stock option grant was made in May 2014 to Dr. Gergel. - (5) Amounts reported for 2013, 2014 and 2015 represent amounts earned under the Incentive Compensation Plan for that year or, for Mr. Robin, under his amended and restated offer letter effective as of December 1, 2008. - (6) If only the value of the February 2014 stock option grant were included, Mr. Robin's total compensation would have been \$4,692,587, and if only the value of his December 2014 stock option grant were included, Mr. Robin's total compensation would have been \$5,350,622. - (7) Includes (i) life insurance premiums of \$7,524 (ii) a \$3,000 contribution to the Company's 401(k) plan, and (iii) \$1,632 for parking. - (8) Includes (i) life insurance premiums of \$6,336, (ii) a \$3,000 contribution to the Company's 401(k) plan, and (iii) a \$3,325 contribution to a Health Savings Account. - (9) Includes (i) life insurance premiums of \$3,657 and (ii) a \$3,000 contribution to the Company's 401(k) plan. - (10) Includes (i) life insurance premiums of \$10,494, (ii) a \$3,000 contribution to the Company's 401(k), (iii) a \$520 public transit match, (iv) \$500 for a 5-year service award and (v) \$301 for tax gross-ups related to service award and parking. - (11) Includes (i) life insurance premiums of \$1,590, (ii) a \$3,000 contribution to the Company's 401(k), (iii) \$2,870 for parking, (iv) a \$180 public transit pass, (v) a \$1,000 10-year service award, and (vi) \$921 for tax gross-ups related to service award and parking.
+- contribution to the Company's 401(k) plan.
+The allowance for local ground transportation and accommodations was valued based on the amounts reimbursed directly to Mr. Robin or the service provider, as applicable. - (6) Includes (i) life insurance premiums of \$2,385, (ii) a \$6,000 contribution to the Company's 401(k) plan, (iii) \$3,066 for parking, (iv) a \$238 public transit pass, and (v) \$241 for tax gross-ups related to parking. - (7) Includes (i) life insurance premiums of \$6,837, (ii) a \$6,000 contribution to the Company's 401(k) plan, (iii) \$2,372 for parking, (iv) a \$1,520 for local ground transportation and (v) \$827 for tax gross-ups related to parking and local ground transportation. - (8) Includes (i) life insurance premiums of \$10,494, (ii) a \$6,000 contribution to the Company's 401(k) plan, (iii) a \$900 public transit subsidy, and (iv) \$119 for parking. - (9) Includes (i) life insurance premiums of \$3,657, (ii) a \$6,000 contribution to the Company's 401(k) plan, (iii) \$3,354 for parking, and (iv) tax gross ups of \$336 related to parking.